 Eat Pancakes with Real Maple Syrup

 This one can be done any time of year, but no trip to Vermont is complete without enjoying some real maple syrup on top of a stack of fluffy pancakes.
-Right in downtown Manchester is Up for Breakfast.
+Right in downtown Manchester is Up for Breakfast, one of the best restaurants in Manchester VT.
 They are open at 7am every day for breakfast and lunch.
-Get there pretty early though, it's a small place and they are always busy, especially on weekends.
+Get there pretty early though, it’s a small place and they are always busy, especially on weekends.